daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must have a simple way to subscribe to serial publications, and to end the subscription.
+#### The user must have a simple way to subscribe to serial publications, and to end the subscription

 The user must be able to effectively manage serial publications offered by the service provider, such as newspapers, journals, and newsletters.